Feniel/JavaSim/src/test/java/org/javasim/examples/basic/README.md

 	  execute them.
 The machine can fail and so the response time for jobs is not guaranteed to be the same.

-Coordinator - This is the main part of the simulation which starts the
+MachineShop - This is the main part of the simulation which starts the
 	      various processes (Scheduler, Arrivals, Machine, Job)
 	      involved.
 It also prints out statistics for the response time for the jobs.